 There is a little hole-in-the-wall cafe where we used to live in Corvallis, Oregon that serves the best Hawaiian Shoyu Chicken you can get short of flying to Hawaii.
 The ribs are probably their claim to fame, but I’m a sucker for their shoyu chicken and macaroni salad.
-It’s been a while in the making, but I think the recipe I’ve come up with makes for a stinkin’ good substitute when I have a hankering for big plate of sweet meat, rice, and mac– which happens at least twice a week.
-Today I’m going to focus on the chicken and will share the macaroni salad recipe soon, promise!
+It’s been a while in the making, but I think the recipe I’ve come up with makes for a pretty stinkin’ good substitute when I have a hankering for big plate of sweet meat, rice, and mac– which happens at least twice a week.

 Hawaiian Shoyu chicken is one of the simplest things to make.
 Seriously.
 Yet somehow the few, simple ingredients turn into deep flavors, tender meat and an all-around unforgettable meal.
 Shoyu is just another name for soy sauce, so as you might guess, we're using a lot of soy sauce here.
 Other ingredients include Worcestershire sauce, ginger, garlic, sugar, water, and a little red pepper.